MohammadDesouky/SmarTech-Assignment/README.md

 ## Technical overview
- 1. I used MVVM with the modern architecture components in the architecture of the app
+ 1. I used MVVM with the modern architecture components in the architecture of the app:
  ![image](https://user-images.githubusercontent.com/5509571/62429675-c6413500-b711-11e9-8bb2-40828606f41d.png)
  and the new paging technology in the Repos list:
  ![alt](https://codelabs.developers.google.com/codelabs/android-paging/img/a4f392ad4ae49042.gif)